plone/training/docs/plone-deployment/edit-project.md

 There is already a plugin available consisting of one module for Plone Frontend and another for Plone Backend.

-The Plugin needs an application key from GitHub.
+The Plugin needs an application key and secret from GitHub.

-First you need to create a new application on GitHub.

 ### Backend

-Go to the folder `/backend`.
+Go to the folder `backend`.

-Append `pas.plugins.authomatic` to `requirements.txt`.
+Open the file `requirements.txt`, and append `pas.plugins.authomatic`.
 This installs the package, too, when installing Plone.

-Edit the file `instance.yml`.
+Edit the file `instance.yaml`.
 There is a line `package_includes: ['plone_conference']`.
 This loads the package configuration when starting Plone Backend.
 Append `pas.plugins.authomatic` to the array.